Frank Cotroni: Boxing

 The report stated that Cotroni was paying the bills of the boxer Dave Hilton Sr., including his rent, groceries, furniture and clothing.
 Cotroni was described as the only man who could control the alcoholic Hilton Sr. and in turn controlled the careers of Hilton's four sons, all of whom were boxers.
 One Montreal boxing promoter, Henri Spitzer, stated that "the father [Hilton Sr.] is always drunk and I need Cotroni's help to keep him in line".
 The report also stated that Cotroni and his associates "have a percentage of certain boxers' revenues", stating that an agreement had been signed in November 1981 that the boxer Dave Hilton Jr. would share half of his earnings to Cotroni, to the sum of $100,000.
 The Bernier commission accused Cotroni of exploiting the Hilton family, who were "victims of their youthful ignorance and their thirst for glory".
 The report stated a contract signed between the Hiltons and the American boxing promoter Don King on 31 January 1985 was largely the work of Cotroni.
 The lawyer for the Hiltons, Frank Shoofey, was mostly excluded from the talks, with the negotiations being conducted by the lawyers for Cotroni and King.
 The report concluded: "The Hiltons have conceded all and received little in return.
 For example, the minimum purse for an eventual championship fight is a ridiculously low $150,000".
 The report stated that the actual value of a championship fight for the Hilton brothers should have been closer to $500,000.

-A police wiretap showed that Cotroni had called Hilton Sr. from his jail, where he was being held at time, to tell him that the contract with King was "a good one".
+A police wiretap showed that Cotroni had called Hilton Sr. from his jail, where he was being held at the time, to tell him that the contract with King was "a good one".
 Schoofey told The Globe and Mail that he was unhappy with the contract the Hiltons signed with King, saying: "I would have gotten a million-dollar guarantee for the boys, with big bonuses up front".
 Hilton Sr. praised Cotroni, saying: "There were times when I needed money for rent.
 He was always there, with no questions asked.
 He helped a lot of amateur boxers and amateur teams".
 Cotroni told the media at the time: "I'm not a gambler and I have never put a penny on the Hiltons.
 I just want the boys to have the money because you should see how they suffered when they were young.
 People know what I do for the poor people, not just the Hiltons".
 Shoofey, who testified against Cotroni for the Bernier Commission, was murdered in his Montreal office on 15 October 1985.
 The journalist Claude Poirier wrote in 2019 that Shoofey had told him shortly before his murder that he had been receiving death threats from people associated with the Cotroni family who were unhappy about his criticism of Cotroni's influence on the Hilton family.